powlo/script.module.pydevd/README.md

 ==================

 XBMC support for PyDev debugging in Eclipse/Aptana.
-Once installed pydevd will be available on the PYTHONPATH.
+Once installed pydevd will be available on $PYTHONPATH.

 How to use:
 -----------